Sakshikesarwani/ZerodhaClone/README.md

-# 📌 Zerodha Clone — MERN Full-Stack Project
+# 📌 Zerodha Clone — MERN-Stack Project

 - This is a fully deployed MERN full-stack project with authentication, protected APIs and MongoDB database.